zhuchen96/fem_analysis_tool/README.md

 ln -s /path/to/your/smoothed_boundary.npz         smoothed_boundary.npz
 ```

-**If this is a brand new sequence** (different embryo, different imaging
-session), none of the generated files exist yet — see section 4 below,
+**If this is a brand new sequence** , none of the generated files exist yet — see section 4 below,
 "Setting up a new sequence", which walks through producing all four of
 them from just the raw `.tif`/`.vtu` data.

-Either way, note the scripts only ever look at frames 55 through 230 for
-this sample (whatever range is covered by the tracked midline/apical-point
-data) — you don't strictly need earlier frames of the tif/vtu series for
-the videos, but it doesn't hurt to keep them.

 ## 3. Running it